hetznercloud/terraform-provider-hcloud/docs/resources/storage_box.md

 - `delete_protection` (Boolean) Prevent the Storage Box from being accidentally deleted outside of Terraform.
 - `labels` (Map of String) User-defined [labels](https://docs.hetzner.cloud/reference/cloud#labels) (key-value pairs) for the resource.
 - `snapshot_plan` (Attributes) (see [below for nested schema](#nestedatt--snapshot_plan))
-- `ssh_keys` (List of String) SSH public keys in OpenSSH format to inject into the Storage Box.
+- `ssh_keys` (Set of String) SSH public keys in OpenSSH format to inject into the Storage Box.
 It is not possible to update the SSH Keys through the API after creating the Storage Box, so changing this attribute will delete and re-create the Storage Box, you can also add the SSH Keys to the Storage Box manually.

 ### Read-Only